Lockheed L-100 Hercules

-The Lockheed L-100 Hercules is the civilian variant of the prolific C-130 Hercules military transport aircraft made by the Lockheed Corporation.
+The Lockheed L-100 Hercules is the civilian variant of the C-130 Hercules military transport aircraft made by the Lockheed Corporation.
 Its first flight occurred in 1964.
 Longer L-100-20 and L-100-30 versions were developed; despite this, L-100 production ended in 1992 with 114 aircraft delivered.
-An updated variant of the model, LM-100J, completed its first flight in Marietta, Georgia on 25 May 2017, and started production in 2019.
+An updated variant of the model, LM-100J, completed its first flight in Marietta, Georgia on 25 May 2017, and started mass production in 2019.
 L-100 and LM-100J aircraft can be distinguished from the C-130 and C-130J military versions by the absence of side and forward windows underneath the main windshield.

 Development

 In 1959, Pan American World Airways (Pan Am) ordered twelve of Lockheed's GL-207 Super Hercules to be delivered by 1962, to be powered by four 6,000 eshp Allison T56 turboprops; however, Pan Am never took delivery of these aircraft.
 Slick Airways was to receive six such aircraft later in 1962.
 The Super Hercules was to be 23 ft 4 in longer than the C-130B; a variant powered by 6,445 eshp Rolls-Royce Tynes and a jet-powered variant with four Pratt & Whitney JT3D-11 turbofans were also under development.

+In 1960, Zantop Air Transport won a USAF Logair domestic cargo contract for bulky freight by agreeing to purchase five Lockheed C-130B transports that were to be commercially certificated by Lockheed.
+The agreement foundered when Zantop and Lockheed were unable to agree on financing terms.

 The prototype L-100 (registered N1130E) first flew on April 20, 1964, when it carried out a 25-hour, 1 minute flight, the longest first flight of a commercial aircraft at the time.
 The type certificate was awarded on 16 February 1965.
 Twenty-one production aircraft were then built with the first delivery to Continental Air Services, Inc (CASI), a wholly owned subsidiary of Continental Airlines, on September 30, 1965.

 The stretched L-100-30 version was certificated in October 1970.
 In addition, Lockheed rebuilt some L-100-20s to L-100-30s.

 A prominent L-100 user was Interior Airways, an Alaska bush operator, and its corporate successor, Alaska International Air (AIA), which used the aircraft to fly to short gravel or snow/ice runways in the far north of Alaska.
 In the 1970s, AIA was a pure L-100 operator (operating not only within Alaska but globally), and for regulatory reasons had an effective monopoly on the use of the L-100 for most purposes to support construction of the Alaska pipeline in the mid-to-late 1970s.
 When pipeline construction was unexpectedly delayed, a local L-100 competitor established for that purpose, Red Dodge Aviation, went out of business, and the pioneering civilian operator of the L-100, Alaska Airlines, exited the L-100 business in the early 1970s.